 During History week, we learnt about Edgar Wood, an architect, from Middleton.
 We used different sources of information to create our own fact files on him, explored his listed buildings and made comparisons between them.
 Have a look at some of the work we produced.

 What a fantastic week!

-After that, we built on our knowledge and understanding of electrical circuits and switches to create our Dancing Jitterbugs.
+We took part in a number of activities including a a science workshop.
+We built on our knowledge and understanding of electrical circuits and switches to create our Dancing Jitterbugs.
 These were very impressive!
 Have a look below.